1, 2, and 3-Sheet(s)

 3rd-Party Data is data collected and collated by an external agency that can be purchased to allow your advertising campaign to reach your required target audience.
 Such data can be collected through surveys or user agreements that allow information to be shared.
 Third-party data is charged by a cost per impression (CPM) rate.
 Advertisers intending to purchase 3rd-party data should specify the exact audience segment, and attain the most updated data for an effective campaign.

-The Amazon Advertising Platform (AAP) is a one stop overview of how advertisers can reach the Amazon audience base both via Amazon and other websites, and also through mobile apps.
+The Amazon Advertising Platform (AAP) is a one-stop avenue for advertisers to reach the Amazon audience via Amazon, other websites, and mobile apps.
 Advertisers can choose from the following four methods of displaying ads: desktop and mobile web display ads, mobile banner ads, mobile interstitial ads, and video ads.

-Ads Manager is a tool used to manage an advertiser’s digital advertising campaign.
-Some ad managers allow the advertiser to design the artwork of a campaign, while others may be used to set and adjust the parameters of a campaign.
-Mature social media sites who offer advertising have their unique ad managers, e.g. Facebook and Twitter call theirs Ads Manager, whilst LinkedIn’s is called Campaign Manager.
+Ads Manager is a tool used by advertisers to manage their digital advertising campaigns.
+Some ads manager tools allow the advertiser to design the artwork of a campaign, while others may be used to set and adjust the parameters of a campaign.
+Mature social media sites that offer advertising have their unique ads managers, e.g. Facebook and Twitter call theirs’ Ads Manager, whilst LinkedIn’s is called Campaign Manager.

 Google AdWords is Google’s free advertising service that charges advertisers only when their ad has been seen, via a pay-per-click business model.